-Junior forward Paul Carey picked up two goals for the Eagles
+Junior forward Paul Carey scores twice for Eagles

 HANOVER, N.H. - Junior forward Paul Carey scored twice, including the game's decisive goal in the third period, and five players scored one goal each to lift No. 4 Boston College to a 6-5 non-league win over Colgate in the opening game of the 2010 Ledyard National Bank Classic at Dartmouth College's Thompson Arena.

 BC advances to the championship game scheduled for Friday, Dec.
 31 at 7 p.m.
 It will play the winner of Thursday's second opening-round game between the host Big Green and Mercyhurst.

 The teams were tied at four goals apiece after two periods.
 Freshman forward Bill Arnold snapped the tie with an unassisted shorthanded tally at 7:39 of the third period before Carey scored his second goal of the night - the gamewinner - at 14:25.